wenbobao/PPiOS-Rename/README.md

 For your first time using *PPiOS-CG,* the following script (adjusted for your project) will perform the Analyze step:

-    SDK=/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator.sdk
-    PROGRAM=/Users/jsmith/Library/Developer/Xcode/DerivedData/your-app-crgbyxabagbmvieqdqcyikjibigv/Build/Products/Debug-iphonesimulator/your-app.app/your-app

-    ios-class-guard --analyze --sdk-root "${SDK}" "${PROGRAM}"
+    ios-class-guard --analyze /path/to/program.app/program

-Where `SDK` is the path to the iPhoneSimulator SDK, and `PROGRAM` is the path to the executable binary.
 The analyze process generates `symbols.json`, the file containing a symbol mapping that can be used to decode stack traces in the event of a crash.
 The symbols file created during a build that is released should always be archived for subsequent use.

 Then the Obfuscate Sources step can be accomplished with the following: